BitcoinDesign/Guide/guide/principles/principles.md

 ## Interoperability

+> Enable import and export of wallets, maximise backwards compatibility and use of open standards

 Bitcoin is an open-source protocol, operated in a decentralized manner.
 This has led to a number of standards being developed for products building on the protocol to be compatible.
 It should be easy to switch and move your Bitcoin wallet to a different application, should you wish.
 Making sure that your product supports as many of these standards as possible is best practice and builds trust.
 More on [wallet interoperability]({{ '/guide/foundations/wallet-interoperability/' | relative_url }}).

-*No lock-in, users should be able to port wallets and data.* <br>
-*Maximum compatibility with open standards.*

 **Do**
 - Support import and export of wallets
 - Support as many relevant BIPs as possible
 - Be transparent with which ones you do and don’t support
+- Maximize backwards compatibility

 **Don't**
+- Lock your users in
 - Implement proprietary solutions when open standards exist